 - a.
-The USA Gymnastics National Office is financially responsible for the following Regional awards: - 1) 1st 3rd per age division for Junior Olympic Level 10 - 2) 1st 3rd per age division for Junior Olympic Level 9 - b.
+The USA Gymnastics National Office is financially responsible for the following Regional awards: - 1) 1st 3rd per age division for DP Level 10 - 2) 1st 3rd per age division for DP Level 9 - b.
 Since Regional competition for Level 8 and below is not required, the Regions are financially responsible for all awards. - c.
 The Regional Administrative Committee will determine whether the Meet Director or the Regional Administrative Committee has the financial responsibility for the medals needed beyond the above listed medals. - 12.
-Results of Regional Meets must be e-mailed within 72 hours to: - a.
-For Level 8 or below, if held: State Administrative Chairmen in that region, the Regional JO, Technical, and Administrative Chairman. - b.
-For Level 9: State Administrative Committee Chairmen in that region, the Regional JO, Technical and Administrative Committee Chairmen, the Meet Director of the respective Eastern or Western Championships and the Junior Olympic Program Director at the National office. - 1) Level 9 Regional Meet Directors (or designated USA Gymnastics Regional officer) must e-mail the meet results to the Women's Junior Olympic Program Director (National office) no later than 24 hours after the completion of the meet. - 2) Also include a list of the qualifiers, plus two alternates to the East/West and/or Junior Olympic National Championships. - c.
-For Level 10: The State Administrative Committee Chairmen; in that region the Regional JO, Technical and Administrative Committee Chairmen, the JO National Meet Director and the Junior Olympic Program Director at the National office.
+Results of Regional Meets must be emailed within 72 hours to: - a.
+For Level 8 or below, if held: State Administrative Chairmen in that region, the Regional DP, Technical, and Administrative Chairman. - b.
+For Level 9: State Administrative Committee Chairmen in that region, the Regional DP, Technical and Administrative Committee Chairmen, the Meet Director of the respective Eastern or Western Championships and the DP Director at the National Office - 1) Level 9 Regional Meet Directors (or designated USA Gymnastics Regional officer) must email the meet results to the DP Director at the National Office no later than 24 hours after the completion of the meet. - 2) Also include a list of the qualifiers, plus two alternates to the Level 9 East/West National Championships. - For Level 10: The State Administrative Committee Chairmen; the respective Regional DP, Technical and Administrative Committee Chairmen, the DP National Meet Director, and the DP Director at the National Office. - 1) Level 10 Regional Meet Directors (or designated USA Gymnastics Regional officer) must email the meet results to the DP Director at the National Office no later than 24 hours after the completion of the meet. - 2) Also include a list of the qualifiers, plus two alternates to the Level 10 DP National Championships.